Early Germanic culture: Male clothing

 By the Roman Iron Age, as in the Bronze Age, Germanic peoples were wearing long-sleeved jackets reaching down the knees, and a skin or woolen mantle held at the neck with a brooch or safety pin.
 Contrary to the Bronze Age however, trousers were now being used.
-This custom had been adopted from the Celts, who in turn had adopted this custom from nomads of the steppes.
 The adoption of this custom has been ascribed to climatic changes and the increased role of horsemanship in Germanic culture at the time.

 Caesar notes that the Suebi wore only skins, but Tacitus does not agree with this in his observations a hundred years later.
 While customs might have changed during this time, it is probable that Caesar based his observations strictly from warriors.
 Evidence from Roman columns and moor bodies substantiate Tacitus.

 Roman monuments typically depicts Germanic warriors as being naked from the waist up, except from a mantle worn over the shoulders.
 This was probably to achieve increased mobility.

-From about the 3rd century AD, linen clothing appears more frequently, which is a sign of increasing wealth.
+From about the 3rd century CE, linen clothing appears more frequently, which is a sign of increasing wealth.

-Jackets from the 3rd century AD were typically worn over a linen garment.
+Jackets from the 3rd century CE were typically worn over a linen garment.
 Short knee trousers were also worn.
 This is shown from moor burials, and from the fact that such trousers began to be used by Roman soldiers at the time, probably as an imitation of Germanic warriors.

 Female clothing

 The dress of Germanic women changed considerably from the Bronze Age to the Iron Age.
 In particular, skirts were more ample and free-flowing.
 The girle-ornament of the Bronze Age was no longer worn.

 Tacitus writes that Germanic women more frequently wore linen garments than men.
 They wore long dresses that were generally dyed in red or other colors.
 This dress had a high waist and was generally sleeveless.

 The dress of Germanic women indicate a high degree of practical knowledge of the use of materials.
-Women must have had a knowledge of dying, and colors were certainly derived from plants.
+Women must have had a knowledge of dyeing, and colors were certainly derived from plants.

 Germanic women are notably depicted in one Roman illustration with trousers and the upper part of the breast partly exposed.
 This is however not the case from moor burials and other illustrations.
 It is possible that this illustration was of a female figure symbolizing Germania rather than a typical Germanic woman.